 It's time to tell the employee(s) that the time has come to downsize.
 Hopefully, you have been transparent throughout the process, and employees have prepped that this was a possibility.
 Subsequently, getting straight to the point is extremely important.
 Beating around the bush and allowing for negotiation is a recipe for an emotional and heated conversation.

 Start the conversation off by explaining that they are being let go.
 Explain why the decision was made and describe the resources provided to them.
-Be clear, concise, and provide documentation, so they don't feel like they have to remember everything you say.
+Be clear, concise, and provide documentation so they don't feel like they have to remember everything you say.

-At this time, you may want to give the individual to process and grasp the situation.
+At this moment, you may want to give the individual the time to process and grasp the situation.
 Do your best to answer any questions that they have while remaining firm with your decision.
 Some individuals may want to leave immediately, and others may want to vent.
 While it is vital to help the employee feel heard, letting the meeting go on for too long will be unproductive.

 After explaining everything to the employee and answering questions, you may ask for their ID badge, keys, or uniform.
 Depending on your relationship with the employee, you may also offer a letter of recommendation or be a reference.